hmrc/vat-service-guide/source/documentation/business-journey.md

 # Business Journey

-## End-to-end user journey: business submits a VAT return using the Making Tax Digital process
+## Submit a VAT return using the MTD process

 1. [Business reads campaign pages and guidance](#read-campaign-pages-and-guidance)
 2. [Business registers for MTDfB for VAT](#process-step-business-registers-for-vat-mtd)